What Is Transformative Change, and How Do We Achieve It?

 What Is Transformative Change, and How Do We Achieve It?: Think Globally Act Locally

-Guest blog by Kai Chan, Global Assessment Coordinating Lead Author
+November 2019 guest blog by Kai Chan, Global Assessment Coordinating Lead Author

 The IPBES Global Assessment woke up the world to the negative consequences of our current trajectory of human impact on nature, and to the required solution: transformative change.
 This message has spread like wildfire, with many of the authors of the Report still receiving regular media and briefing requests, even months after its launch.
 One key question arises again and again, “What does transformative change mean, and how do we get started?”